Skip to content

 Step 2: Transform the VQA annotations

-Set of Mark (SoM) is a technique where you instruct the model to focus on specific “marks” in an image or text to help VLM or LLM understand the context better and provide better responses.
+Set of Mark (SoM) is a technique where you instruct the model to focus on specific “marks” in an image or text to help the VLM or LLM understand the context better and provide better responses.
 We will mark the object of interest with a segmentation mask and object ID.
-To overlay the mask and object ID on top of the original image, run the following command.
+To overlay the mask and object ID on top of the original image, run the following command:

 cd scripts/examples/reason1/spatial-ai-warehouse/